 (h) All measures utilized to minimize the extent and duration of excess emissions during the malfunction, shutdown, and start-up.

-(4) The source shall keep records of maintenance performed on all permitted emission units, permitted control equipment, and required monitoring equipment (Title 129, Chapter 11, Section 001; Chapter 34, Section 006; and Chapter 35, Sections 006.02 and 006.05).
+(4) The source shall keep records of maintenance performed on components of permitted emission units that would affect or potentially affect the emission rate of that unit and on control and monitoring equipment associated with the permitted emission unit (Title 129, Chapter 11, Section 001; Chapter 34, Section 006; and Chapter 35, Sections 006.02 and 006.05).

-(5) All records of opacity readings, instrument readings, visual equipment inspections, log book entries, and any other record of equipment performance shall be initialed, or otherwise signed, by the individual who entered the record, except for electronically generated records.
+(5) All records of opacity readings, instrument readings, visual equipment inspections, log book entries, and any other record of equipment performance shall identify the individual who entered the record, except for continuously generated electronic records.

 (6) Operation and maintenance manuals, or equivalent documentation, detailing proper operation and maintenance of all permitted emission units, required control equipment and required monitoring equipment shall be kept for the life of the equipment.

-(I) All permitted emission units, associated emissions conveyances, required control equipment, and required monitoring equipment shall be properly installed, operated, and maintained (Title 129, Chapter 34, Section 006)All emissions from emission units using required controls shall be captured and routed through associated emission conveyances to the required control equipment, except for:
+(I) All permitted emission units, associated emissions conveyances, required control equipment, and required monitoring equipment shall be properly installed, operated, and maintained (Title 129, Chapter 34, Section 006).

-(a) Uncaptured emissions due to the design of the equipment, or

-(b) Uncaptured emissions described in the permit application and any additional information submitted prior to permit issuance.
+(J) All emission units required to use controls shall have all their emissions captured and controlled unless otherwise identified and accounted for in their application.
+(Title 129, Chapter 7, Section 006.O2C1: Chapter17)

-(J) The source shall meet, in a timely manner, all applicable requirements that become effective to the source unless a more detailed schedule is expressly required by the applicable requirement.(K) In the event of any discrepancies between applicable NSPS or NESHAP standards and the terms and conditions of this permit, the NSPS or NESHAP standards shall take precedence unless they are less stringent.
+(K) In the event of any discrepancies between applicable federal standards and the terms and conditions of this permit, the source must meet the most stringent requirement or the federal requirement if there is no standard which is more stringent.

 (L) Open fires are prohibited except as allowed by Title 129, Chapter 30.